Fort Worth Youth Program Standards of Care

 - A sufficient number and/or severe nature of discipline report(s), as detailed by the Disciplinary Action Policy in the Program and Operations Manuals, may result in a Participant being suspended from the Youth Program immediately.
 If a Participant is suspended from the program, an Authorized Person must pick up the Participant within one hour.
 If the Participant is not picked up, the police will be called.

 - Participants will be removed from the Program Site as soon as possible in instances of danger to other Participants or Program Staff.
 This includes, but is not limited to, continuous disruption of the Youth Program, inappropriate sexual behavior, bullying, hitting or biting other Participants or Program Staff and damage to any City property.
+Depending upon the severity of the infraction, Program Staff will have the sole discretion to determine if or when the child may return to the program.

 - Participants are expected to abide by program rules that include, but are not limited to: